Islamic Loans

 The UK’s Islamic finance sector operates under general legislation applicable to all sectors

-Islamic finance in the UK has experienced significant growth over the years, making it one of the leading hubs for Sharia-compliant financial services in the Western world.
-Islamic finance, also known as Sharia-compliant finance, is a system of finance that operates in accordance with Islamic principles and law, known as Sharia.
+Islamic finance in the UK has experienced significant growth over the years, making it one of the leading hubs for Sharia-compliant financial products in the Western world.

-The development of Islamic finance in the UK can be traced back to the 1980s, when the first Western Islamic banks and financial institutions were established.
 Since then, the industry has expanded significantly and now offers a wide range of products as well as services that cater to the needs of both Muslims and non-Muslims alike.

 What is an Islamic loan?